Greatest common divisors with moving targets and consequences for linear recurrence sequences: Preliminaries

-We state the following version of Schmidt's Subspace Theorem.
-(See \cite[Theorem 8.10]{Vojta}.) \begin{theorem}[Schmidt's Subspace Theorem] Let $\kk$ be a number field, let $S$ be a finite set of places of $\kk$ and let $H_1 ,\dots, H_q $ be a collection of distinct hyperplanes in $\PP^n(\kk)$.
+\begin{theorem}[Schmidt's Subspace Theorem] Let $\kk$ be a number field, let $S$ be a finite set of places of $\kk$ and let $H_1 ,\dots, H_q $ be a collection of distinct hyperplanes in $\PP^n(\kk)$.
 Then for all $\epsilon >0$, the inequality

 holds true for all $\mathbf{x}\in \PP^n(\kk)$ outside of a finite union of proper linear subspaces.
 Here, the maximum is taken over all subsets $J \subseteq \{1,\hdots,q\}$ such that the $H_j$, for $j\in J$, are in general position. \end{theorem}